A traveller admires Madrid’s Plaza Mayor square

 8Getting around in Spain

-In order to get around the country (there could be distances over 1,200 km between the furthest points), you can take advantage of the good flight connections available - there are airports in all major Spanish cities.
+To travel around Spain (there could be distances over 1,200 km between the furthest points), you can take advantage of the good flight connections available - there are airports in all major Spanish cities.
 Spain also boasts extensive bus and train networks.
-The country is connected through high-speed trains (AVE), with which you can travel from Madrid to Valencia in 95 minutes or Madrid to Barcelona in around 3 hours.
+In addition, Spain is connected by High-Speed Trains (AVE), allowing you to travel, for example, from Madrid to Valencia, in less than two hours or from Madrid to Barcelona in two and a half hours.
 Car hire may be convenient for getting around the Balearic and Canary Islands, as well as travelling by boat to move between islands.

 • Parador de Alcalá de Henares